Zren/WindowsToLinux/configure.md

 # `postinstall.sh` Todo List

 * Dolphin File Browser
-  * Toolbar > Control > Adjust View Properties > Check "Show hidden files" and "Use these view properties as default"
+  * Toolbar > Control > Adjust View Properties > Check "Show hidden files" and "Use these view properties as default", and "Apply view properties to: All Folders"

 * Taskbar
   * Run Dolphin, Chrome, Konsole, SublimeText, then right click each in the taskbar > Show launcher when not running